Weki Meki: 2017–2018: Debut with Weme, Lucky, and Kiss, Kicks

-2019–present: Hide and Seek, New Rules and I Am Me.
+2019–2023: Hide and Seek, New Rules, I Am Me. and Elly's solo activities

-The group released their second single album Lock End LOL on May 14, including the lead single "Picky Picky".
+On May 14, 2019, The group released their second single album Lock End LOL, including the lead single "Picky Picky."

-A repackage version of the single album titled Week End LOL with lead single "Tiki-Taka (99%)" release on August 8.
+A repackage version of the single album titled Week End LOL, featuring the lead single "Tiki-Taka (99%)," released on August 8.

-On February 6, Fantagio Music confirmed that the group will have a comeback with digital single album Dazzle Dazzle on February 20, 2020, and confirmed that member Yoojung will join after her hiatus from October 2019.
+On February 6, 2020, Fantagio Music confirmed that the group will have a comeback with digital single album Dazzle Dazzle on February 20, and confirmed that member Yoojung will join after her hiatus from October 2019.
 On May 29, Fantagio released a teaser image for the group's third EP, Hide and Seek, which was released on June 18, 2020.
-It consists of five songs, including the title track "Oopsy" and the previously released single "Dazzle Dazzle".

-On October 8, Weki Meki released their fourth EP, New Rules, featuring five songs, including the title track "Cool" and its English version "100 Facts", which is their first song in English.
+It consists of five songs, including the title track "Oopsy" and the previously released single "Dazzle Dazzle."
+On October 8, Weki Meki released their fourth EP, New Rules, featuring five songs, including the title track "Cool" and its English version "100 Facts," their first song in English.

 On November 18, 2021, Weki Meki released their fifth EP, I Am Me., featuring six songs, including the title track "Siesta".
+In addition, Kim Do-yeon will not present for performance-related activities as she was recovering from a wrist injury.
+On November 26, 2022, Elly participated as a contestant in the virtual reality competition show Girls Reverse as Watchiswatch.
+Elly was eliminated in the first elimination round.
+On June 13, 2023, Elly participated as a contestant in Mnet's reality competition show Queendom Puzzle.
+Elly was eliminated in the final episode placing 11th with 292,486 votes.

+2024: "CoinciDestiny" and disbandment

+On June 7, 2024, Fantagio released a teaser image for Weki Meki's second and final digital single, "CoinciDestiny", which would be released on June 12.
+In addition, it was announced that Weki Meki would be disbanding after releasing their final single.
+On June 12, the music video for "CoinciDestiny" was released.
+On August 16, Fantagio announced that Weki Meki had ended their activities on August 8, and that members Elly, Sei, Lua, Rina and Lucy also departed from the agency following the expiration of their contracts while Ji Su-yeon, Choi Yoo-jung and Kim Do-yeon were still in discussions regarding a renewal of their contracts.
+On November 18, after discussions, Ji Su-yeon has chosen to part ways with Fantagio, while Choi Yoo-jung and Kim Do-yeon renewed their contracts with the agency.